stouch/docs/api/reference.md

 ### How To Use

-[Here is the list](https://graphql.org/code/#javascript-1) of JavaScript libraries available for using GraphQL client side.
+[Here is a list](https://graphql.org/code/#javascript-1) of JavaScript libraries available for using GraphQL client side.
 We'll be using [Vue-Apollo](https://vue-apollo.netlify.com/guide/) which integrates [Apollo](https://www.apollographql.com/) in your Vue components with declarative queries.

 Vue-Apollo is recommended because:

-1. Can be installed via Vue CLI as a plugin.
+1. Can be installed via Vue CLI as a plugin
-2. Jump start the development without lengthy configuration.
+2. Jump begin development without lengthy configuration

 #### 1. Install & Setup Vue Apollo